PrismarineJS/mineflayer/doc/api.md

 #### bot.placeBlock(referenceBlock, faceVector)

  * `referenceBlock` - the block you want to place a new block next to
- * `faceVector` - a direction vector pointing to the face of `referenceBlock` which you want to place the new block next to.
+ * `faceVector` - one of the six cardinal directions, such as `new Vec3(0, 1, 0)` for the top face, indicating which face of the `referenceBlock` to place the block against.

+The new block will be placed at `referenceBlock.position.plus(faceVector)`.

 #### bot.activateBlock(block)